Oxiang/50.039-Deep-Learning/README.md

 | 10     | 0.0001        | 1               | 0.00001      | Adam      | 0.7870        | 0.9211            | 0.8125         |
 | 10     | 0.0001        | 1               | 0.01         | Adam      | 0.7729        | 0.9444            | 0.875          |

 With all other hyperparameters equal, it is found that both weight decay of 0.00001 and weight decay of 0.01 have a lower average precision and average recall than the weight decay of 0.
 However, one advantage of having the weight decay is to prevent overfitting.
-We will be using decay weight of 0.1 instead.
+We will be using decay weight of 0.1 instead for initial fine tuning.

 ### 5.3.3 Learning rate